Download: Turkey Safety Tip Sheet.

 To ensure proper handling, storage and preparation of frozen turkey, follow these tips:

-- Always look for the "safe food handling" label on packages
+- Always look for the "safe food handling" label on packages, which will provide tips for proper food handling and cooking.

 - Pick up the turkey and other meat items last and ask to have them bagged separately from other groceries.